 Captain Sarah Smyre contacted Kannapolis Police Department Records Unit regarding crime statistics for property located on Laureate Way in the City of North Carolina.
-Police Kannapolis, Kannapolis Department advised there were no Clery reportable offenses at the specified locations during 2019.
+Kannapolis Police Kannapolis, Department advised there were Clery reportable offenses at the specified locations during 2020.
 For a detailed description of the Laureate Way property please see the Geography section located in Appendix III of this document.